 Deutsche Bank has launched a new architectural concept in the heart of Berlin to build a creative, modern meeting spot for businesspeople, private clients, creatives and start-ups.
 Whether you’re looking for a meeting spot to take care of business, a place to develop networks and generate ideas, or simply relax and have a coffee.
 Quartier Zukunft is an urban oasis which represents a modern, urban lifestyle.
-It’s a “green café” for creative respite.
-Play areas for children, mobile banking stations and an open-plan marketplace for workshops and small events.
-In the Q Cash area, clients can even still deposit and withdraw actual cash.
+A “green café” for creative respite, a changing exhibition on the theme of sustainability and an open-plan marketplace for workshops and small events.
 An urban place of inspiration for any situation.

 Innovation network hub

 Deutsche Bank’s goals include making its services even more straightforward, more efficient and more customer-centric.
 Headquartered in Berlin, Deutsche Bank’s five innovation labs are a network of important think tanks and sources of inspiration in this effort.
 The labs play a key role in the digital strategy and growth of the bank.
 Here, external innovations are combined with the requirements of our businesses and refined.
 And test scenarios are created for the banking business of the future as a platform for cooperation with start-ups.

 We have a substantial branch network in Berlin as well as specialist teams and infrastructure units.
 The Service Centre provides administrative support for the branches throughout Germany, with a special focus on risk management.
 The prestigious Unter den Linden building is home to various infrastructure functions and is also a representative office of the Deutsche Bank Management Board.